Devils Haircut

-"Devils Haircut" is a song by the American musician Beck, released in Novemember 1996 by DGC Records as the second single from his fifth album, Odelay (1996).
+"Devils Haircut" is a song by the American musician Beck, released in November 1996 by DGC Records as the second single from his fifth album, Odelay (1996).
 Both co-written and co-produced by Beck, the song peaked at number 94 on the US Billboard Hot 100, number 23 on the Billboard Modern Rock Tracks chart and number 22 on the UK Singles Chart.
 Its music video was directed by Mark Romanek and filmed in New York City.
-Melody Maker ranked "Devils Haircut" number six in their list of "Singles of the Year" in 1996, while Q Magazine placed at #467 in their list of the "1001 Best Songs Ever" in 2003.
+In the end of 1996, Melody Maker ranked "Devils Haircut" number six in their list of "Singles of the Year".

 Critical reception

 Justin Chadwick from Albumism named "Devils Haircut" one of the "unequivocal standouts" of the Odelay album, describing it as "rollicking, breaks-driven" and "exhilarating, pop-friendly fare".
 Victoria Segal from Melody Maker wrote, "The original "Devil's Haircut" is the Beck we all know, love and hope doesn't move in next door with his weird pets and garden sculptures.
 It starts like a Sixties stripper bar band [...] and goes on to puree hip hop, blues and lunacy into one springy pop tune while Mr Hansen rambles space-cake poetry about mouthwash and briefcases over the top."

 After the song was ranked number six on the magazine's "Singles of the Year" list in December 1996, they added, "Rickety hip hop propping up a twisted R&B tune, stabs of country and electro, ridiculously abstract lyrics which somehow made sense.
 Novelty item?
 Inventive delight."
-Music Week gave it four out of five, viewing it as "double bass-heavy eccentricity with a definite commercial edge from the talented US singer/songwriter."
+Music Week gave it a score of four out of five, viewing it as "double bass-heavy eccentricity with a definite commercial edge from the talented US singer/songwriter."
 The reviewer added, "This one sticks in the mind."
 David Sinclair from The Times declared it as "a typically aberrant mixture of beatbox pop and punk poetry from the gifted Californian oddball."

 Music video

 The accompanying music video for the song is directed by American filmmaker and photographer Mark Romanek.
 It features Beck walking through various New York City locations, wearing cowboy attire and carrying a boombox.
-At some points, the action freezes and the camera zooms in on Beck in tableau.
+Visualist Ash Beck created the video billboards of Beck on Wall Street and the setups for the action freezes and the camera zooms in on Beck in tableau.
 Later the camera zooms in on spies that have been following Beck the whole time.
 The video has references to the films Midnight Cowboy and The 400 Blows.

 At the 1997 MTV Video Music Awards, Beck won a total of five awards.
 Three were for "The New Pollution" and "Devils Haircut" won two: Best Editing and Best Male Video.

 The video for "Devils Haircut" was later made available on YouTube in 2009 and had generated more than 13 million views as of August 2025.